barionleg/cesium.wiki.gs/Streaming-Terrain-Details.md

 ### ArcGisImageServerTerrainProvider

-Provides elevation data downloaded as heightmaps from an ArcGIS ImageServer.
+Provides elevation data downloaded as heightmaps from an [Esri ArcGIS ImageServer](http://www.esri.com/software/arcgis/serverimage).

 This terrain provider can connect to any ArcGIS ImageServer.
 However, the connection to the ImageServer must be proxied through the `/terrain/` service included with the Cesium Jetty-based web server, or an equivalent service.
 This is because the full-resolution heights are only offered in TIF format, and because most browsers can't read TIF files.